Skip to Content

 • Don’t squeeze the nail.
 If you squeeze the bleeding nail it’s not going to stop bleeding.

-If all else fails a bandage wrap may be needed to keep the pressure on the nail or to keep the nail covered so that the dog doesn’t lick it or walk on it creating the bleed to start all over again.
+If all else fails a bandage wrap may be needed to keep moderate pressure on the nail or to keep the nail covered so that the dog doesn’t lick it or walk on it creating the bleed to start all over again.

 Don’t worry, most dog nails will stop bleeding on their own but it could take some time.